 2 - Property searches

-There are a number of searches that will need to be made in order to purchase a property.
+Several searches will need to be made to purchase a property.
 Your solicitor will carry these out and identify if there are any potential issues with the property.
-For example, whether the property is listed, subject to a tree preservation order or whether there are highways or planning decisions that could affect the property.
+For example, whether the property is listed, subject to a tree preservation order, or whether there are highways or planning decisions that could affect the property.
 Once these searches have taken place, your solicitor will report back to you about any issues they found, or if there is any cause for concern.

 3 - Stamp duty